 In 2018, Jane was appointed Physiotherapist for Naomi Osaka’s Australian Open Season which culminated in her US Open win.
 Prior to this, Jane was Serena Williams Physiotherapist for five Australian Open Seasons where her expertise helped to manage Serena’s shoulder and knee injuries allowing her to take home several titles.

 Nick has a completed a post graduate Masters in Musculoskeletal Physiotherapy in New Zealand and a second Masters in Sports Physiotherapy at La Trobe in Melbourne.
 Nick uses a hands on approach in combination with exercise based medicine.
 This includes shockwave therapy, dry needling, manipulation and soft tissue mobilisation.
 His interests lie in tendon rehabilitation, shoulders, and knee's especially post-operative ligaments repairs.

-Josh Banky has 10 years of experience since graduating with a Bachelor of Physiotherapy in 2008.
-Since then he has completed his Graduate Certificate of Sports Physiotherapy (2015) and Masters of Sports Physiotherapy (Graduated 2017).
+Josh has 10 years of experience since graduating with a Bachelor of Physiotherapy in 2008.
+Since then he has completed his Graduate Certificate of Sports Physiotherapy (2015) and Masters of Sports Physiotherapy (2017).
 Josh has a keen interest in sporting injuries, lower limb biomechanics and post-surgery rehabilitation.
-He is also experienced in treating Tennis specific injuries and concerns, tendons and hip/groin injuries
+He is also experienced in treating Tennis specific injuries, tendons and hip/groin injuries.

 Keith De Souza